abstracthat/sitelightning.co/source/content/_includes/home.md

 #### Bower Integration
 To add a library that is not in NPM you can use [Bower](http://bower.io/).
 Remember to save it... `bower install --save fastclick`.
 You'll have to restart `gulp` as we don't currently watch the `bower_components` folder.

 To use a library from Bower, add the main CSS/JS file(s) to `site.yml`.
-During development it will be multiple files served from a `lib` folder but the final production deploy will concat and minify all that together with your own scripts / styles in the order you have it in `site.yml`.
+During development it will be multiple files served from a `lib` folder but the final production deploy will concat and minify all that together with your own scripts and styles in the order you have it in `site.yml`.

 ## Read the Docs
 The full [documentation is a work in progress](/documentation/).
 Here are the docs for the libraries and languages used.